 - Still in the Computers page, go to the Anti-Malware > Identified Files tab.

-- Right-click the identified file and select Actions > Restore and follow the steps in the wizard.
+- Right-click the quarantined file and select Actions > Restore and follow the steps in the wizard.

-Your file is restored to its original location.
+Your file will be restored to its original location.

-To manually restore an identified file, download the file to your computer.
+To manually restore a quarantined file, download the file to your computer.
 The Identified File wizard will display a link to an Administration Utility which you can use to decrypt, examine, or restore the file.
 Use the quarantined file decryption utility to decrypt the file and then move it back to its original location.